fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

    **Please note** that the place holder has no quotes.
 It must replace the **whole** attribute value.

-   * To refine the whole value of a sintrg or integer list element
+   * To define the whole value of a string or integer list element

    Here is an example of a json list with variabilized content (some fields have been ommitted):